-2.7.3. a handwritten list of registered students with their student numbers and signatures appended in supporting the student organisation to participate in the election.
-The list must contain a minimum of 100 student names and student numbers in support of the organisation.
+2.7.3. a handwritten list of registered students with their student numbers and signatures appended in supporting the student organisation to participate in the elections.
+The list must contain a minimum of 100 students' names and student numbers in support of the organization.

-Section 2.8 - The IEC will authenticate all nominations received from participating student organisations.
+Section 2.8 - The IEC will authenticate all nominations received for participating student organisations.
 No student may support the nomination of more than one student organisation.

-Where students have supported the nomination of more than one organisation, such nominations will be deemed to be defective and should be returned to the appropriate student organisation for rectification.
+Where students have supported the nomination of more than one organization, such nominations will be deemed to be defective and should be returned to the appropriate student organisation for rectification.